OrchaniousS/TinderSwiper/README.md

 # tinder-auto-swiper
 In web and Off web tinder simple bot swiper

-Tinder 2020 Auto right swiper bot for javascript in browser
+Tinder 2020 Auto right swiper bot made in JavaScript/JS/javascript/Javascript

 How to use:
 1. Go to Tinder.com.